 Very much love...

 Today - October 14th - I deactivated my X/Twitter account for Voyageuse.
-It's exactly 11 years ago on this day I decided to make the film, after receiving a cursory two-line rejection email from Creative Scotland - a long and sorry story - I was and am ineligible for Screen Scotland funding - apparently I don't meet their criteria.
-It was the first and only time I submitted an application.
-When I asked for feedback as to why my project was rejected, their response: "we have other, higher priority projects" was a perfect summation of what I already knew.
+It's exactly 11 years ago on this day I decided to make the film, after receiving a cursory two-line rejection email from Creative Scotland - a long and sorry story.

-That I made the film with zero funding remains an achievement.
-By summoning my inner Imp - I was an Imp in the Brownies long ago - I spent three years writing, designing, shooting, editing, grading and creating a sound design by applying what Robert Bresson described as "he who can work with the minimum can work with the most."
+The fact I made the film with zero funding remains a near incomprehensible achievement.
+By summoning my inner Imp - I was an Imp in the Brownies as a kid - I spent three years writing, designing, shooting, editing, grading and creating a sound design by applying Robert Bresson's maxim, "he who can work with the minimum can work with the most."
 It's a mantra I live by.
-My next three planned projects - God willing - will adopt the same model, if more nuanced and refined - using CGI, live action and life's little accidents, the serendipitous events that occur in real life that can change the course of a story, of a life.
+My next three planned projects - God willing - will adopt the same model, if more nuanced and refined - using CGI, live action and life's little accidents, the serendipitous events that can change the course of a story, of a life.

 ~ continue...